 By Russ and Tiña De Maris

 Tire balance may be one of the most hotly debated subjects among RVers.
-Motorhomers will agree, balancing tires on their rigs is critical — after all, it’s a motor vehicle.
+Motorhomers will agree, balancing tires on their rigs is critical – after all, it’s a motor vehicle.
 But trailer tires?
 Perhaps the most frequent argument is: “I’ve never balanced my trailer tires, and I haven’t seen a bit of difference.
 It’s just a waste of money!”
+But here’s why you should balance your travel trailer tires.

 Let’s back up to why tires, in general, need balancing.
 Tires (and wheel assemblies) aren’t perfectly symmetrical.
 There may be just a bit more weight here or there.
 As the wheel assembly rotates, those slight differences can cause the tire to hop or wobble.
 Since this disturbance is caused by a lack of balance, the faster the wheel rotates, generally the worse the hop or wobble becomes.

-An out-of-balance wheel that causes shaking, vibrating or “tire hop” can have some nasty consequences.
+An out-of-balance tire that causes shaking, vibrating or “tire hop” can have some nasty consequences.
 First damage comes in the form of tread wear, often seen in unusual tread wear patterns.
 The possibility of tread separation from the tire itself can’t be ruled out, and tire separation at freeway speed can have some serious consequences.
-We know — we “totaled out” a tow vehicle when a tire separated and tore apart a wheel well and did extensive body damage to one of ours.
+We know – we “totaled out” a tow vehicle when a tire separated and tore apart a wheel well and did extensive body damage to one of ours.

 Finally, shake and vibration will be transmitted into the coach itself.
 Imagine having your kitchen cabinets hooked up to a paint shaker.
 Maybe the illustration is a bit extreme, but prolonged shaking and vibration can actually shake the interior components of your rig apart.